francisco-perez-sorrosal/mdbook-bib/README.md

 This plugin allows adding a bibliography in [BibLaTex format](https://www.ctan.org/pkg/biblatex) to your book.
-To do this, just add your `.bib` file containing the bibliography items to the source root of your book and then add the following configuration to the `book` section of the `.toml` config file of your mdbook:
+To do this, just add your `.bib` file containing the bibliography items to the source root of your book and then add the following configuration to the `.toml` config file of your mdbook:

 ```toml
 [book]